 This doesn’t only apply to the car.
 Don’t forget to carry your driver’s license and make sure everyone with you has an ID.

 If due to the pandemic, you are struggling to renew any documentation, a good idea would be to carry photocopy proof of payment of the renewal to help explain your situation should you need to.
+Another option could be, while you are waiting on your documentation or any id, you may use a cloned id similar to a Scannable Ohio Fake ID for some other personal purposes.

 - Be Prepared for Anything